peinser/semver/README.md

 `asdf` is a tool version manager.
 See the [`asdf`](https://asdf-vm.com/) documentation explaining how to set up asdf, install plugins and tools, and how to set/select versions.

-The [semver plugin](https://github.com/mathew-fleisch/asdf-semver) handles the installation of the semver-tool.
+The [semver plugin](https://github.com/mathew-fleisch/asdf-semver) handles the installation of the semver.
 The plugin README file contains an example installation.

 ### bpkg